dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ### Consistency Checking

-Knora tries to enforce repository consistency by checking constraints that are specified in the Knora base ontology and in user-created ontologies.
+DSP-API tries to enforce repository consistency by checking constraints that are specified in the Knora base ontology and in user-created ontologies.
 Three types of consistency rules are enforced:

 - Cardinalities in OWL class definitions must be satisfied.